 Apologetics I. Christian Evidences.
 The purpose of this course is to set the proofs of Christianity before the student that he may be grounded in the fundamental truths of the Word, and be enabled to meet the assaults of the modernist.
-Text: "Why Is Christianity True?"-Mullins.
+Text: "A System of Christian Evidences"-Keyser.
 Elective.
 Value, 2 term hours.